djzara/fronds/README.md

 At the end of the day, I'm doing this for fun.
 If you'd like to leave an idea or two in the issues section, please go right ahead.

-# ONE MORE THING

-Hopefully this is the single longest thing you read until someone builds a site.

 ### Notes